Nylux/StoneshardModding/docs/guides/bigger-backpacks.md

 In this article we're going to take the very limited backpacks of the game and make them a bit more convenient to use, first by changing their size in the inventory and then by changing their capacity.

-This guide is a bit more advanced than the exemple in [Getting Started](./getting-started.md), so make sure to read thoroughly.
+This guide is a bit more advanced than the example in [Getting Started](./getting-started.md), so make sure to read thoroughly.

 ---